nccgroup/CollaboratorPlusPlus/README.md

 ## Collaborator Auth - Server

-#### Running the Server
+##### Running the Server
-1. Execute `java -jar CollaboratorAuth.jar` to generate the default configuration.
+1. Execute `java -jar CollaboratorAuth-SERVER.jar` to generate the default configuration.
 2. Edit the generated file to point to your private collaborator instance and choose a suitable secret.
-3. Run the server again and specify the configuration to be used `java -jar CollaboratorAuth.jar YOURCONFIGFILE.properties`
+3. Run the server again and specify the configuration to be used `java -jar CollaboratorAuth-SERVER.jar YOURCONFIGFILE.properties`

 *Note: To allow HTTP and HTTPS requests to the Collaborator Auth server, create two copies of the configuration file, configuring one for HTTP and one for HTTPS and run two instances of the Collaborator Auth server.*

-#### SSL Configuration
+##### SSL Configuration

 To enable the usage of SSL, generate a certificate for the server and use one of the below methods to configure the server.